 Pharmacies providing services through digital sites are covered by the Pharmacy Council Directive.

-Buying medicinal products over the internet and internet pharmacies.
-For more information click here.
+For more information about buying medicinal products over the internet and internet pharmacies click here.

 The official pharmacy roster can be accessed here.